Change Management: How To Do It SuccessfullyOct 28, 2022

-The business world is forever changing, but people don't adapt to change easily.
+The business world is forever changing, but people don't adapt to change quickly.
 As a result, business leaders and managers must always find a way to adapt to remain successful.

-However, up to 70 percent of organizational change efforts fail according to The Reengineering Revolution.
+However, according to The Reengineering Revolution, up to 70 percent of organizational change efforts fail.
 To plan, manage, and execute organizational change, you need to master the change management process.

 We will cover all you need to know about organizational change management.
 You will learn what change management means, how to implement it, the different models, and more.

 What Is Organizational Change Management?